peterzsula/Project_2_1/ReadMe.md

 ## Running the program
 As commented previously, after loading the .zip file, the graphic library JavaFx needs to be added and imported from the Java files via Project Settings > Open Module Settings > Libraries > New Project Library.
 Done this, the program should be executed on the class **GUI.java**
-This should launch a Homepage window where the player is asked to select the number of players (1/2) for this game.
-After selecting, the "Start Game" button executes the class CheckersApp and the Playing Screen is displayed, including the board and pieces, a timer for each player turn and a black and white pieces' captures tracker.
+This should launch a Homepage window where the user is meant to select the gamemode.
+The options for player 1 and player 2After selecting, the "Start Game" button executes the class CheckersApp and the Playing Screen is displayed, including the board and pieces, a timer for each player turn and a black and white pieces' captures tracker.
 Now it's time to _Play It_!
 (Frisian's version).
 - In case its necessary, for better visualisation reasons, the Screen Size can be easily adjust by increasing/decreasing the value of the variable `int TILE_SIZE` in the CheckersApp class.